theronhitchman/review-things-to-make-and-do/reviewtext.md

 some neat things about numbers and shapes.
 The book has many personal stories, and Matt is engaging, enthusiastic, and friendly.
 He is having so much fun doing math and he just wants to share that with everyone.
 After reading the book, I can't help but call him Matt.
-It feels too weird to say Mr. Parker.
+It feels weird to say Mr. Parker.

 Second, Matt keeps the language simple and direct.
 He doesn't assume any mathematical training from you.
 Actually, that's not true.
 He assumes that